BareBones-RPG/BareBones-RPG.github.io/README.md

 It is the player's turn, and they decide to go for an attack, depending on the type of weapon they may hold.
 They will then roll for their respective Attribute.

 - Anytime a player rolls a 5 or 6, the attack happens.
-- If player rolls a 6, this is a critical hit.
-The player will do double the damage against enemy.
-This attack will reduce the enemies armor.
+- If a player rolls a 6, this is a critical hit.
+The player will do double the damage against the enemy.
+This attack will reduce the enemy's armor.
 The armor will reduce from a d8-d6-d4-d2-0.
-- A player holds their **action for a round or want to react** to an enemy's action this can bring the success treshold down to **4**, instead of **5-6** in normal circumstances.
+- A player holds their **action for a round or wants to react** to an enemy's action.
+This can reduce the success threshold to **4** instead of **5-6** in normal circumstances.

 ### Enemy's Turn

 Enemies can move and attack or take cover.
 When attacking, the player must make a **Mobility Save** roll.
-- If the PC fails, then the attack occurs and players will **roll damage reduction** if wearing armor.
+- If the PC fails, the attack occurs, and players will **roll damage reduction** if wearing armor.
 - **On a roll of 1** with their Mobility Save, the enemy crits their attack against the Player Character and they will **roll damage reduction** if wearing armor.
 This will reduce the **armor quality**.

 ### Roll a Mobility Save to Dodge an Attack

 Players and NPCs about to be attacked will roll Mobility save against an upcoming attack.

-- If the defender rolls a 6, they can avoid the attack and make a free atack.
+- If the defender rolls a 6, they can avoid the attack and make a free attack.
 This is not a critical attack.
   > **Designers' Note:**
   > - This will count as a regular attack.
-Criticals only happens when the players does an attack roll.
+Criticals only happen when the player does an attack roll.
 - On a 5, the defender successfully avoids the attack.
-- On 4- roll the player will be hit and will need to roll for damage reduction depending on what armor they are wearing.
+- On 4- roll, the player will be hit and need to roll for damage reduction depending on their armor.
-- If the defender rolls a 1, the attacker does a critical hit.
+- The attacker does a critical hit if the defender rolls a 1.
 A critical hit deals double the damage depending on what they are wearing.
 This will decrease the armor’s quality until is broken.

-When the PC holds a shield, they will receive a -1 damage when hit.
+When the PC holds a shield, it will negate a -1 damage when hit.
 If the roll ends with multiple 1s, the shield will break.
 The PC can ignore all damage from one attack but the shield breaks.

 ### The Rule of Failure and Success Roll with Multiple Dice